hafedhmili/cucumber-DA/README.md

 # Cucumber-Java Skeleton

-This is the simplest possible build script setup for Cucumber using Java.
+This is a simple build script setup for Cucumber using Java.
 There is nothing fancy like a webapp or browser testing.
 All this does is to show you how to install and run Cucumber!

-There is a single feature file with one scenario.
-The scenario has three steps, two of them pending.
-See if you can make them all pass!
+There are two feature files, inscription.feature with one scenario, and evaluation_academique.feature, with two scenarios, and one common background section.

+You can use the existing features and scenarios as a model to:
+1.  propose your own features and scenarios, in a file with extension .feature, to be included in the directory ./src/test/resources/ca/uqam/info/mgl7460
+2. Define your own classes to supply the Java code for the various Given's, When's, and Then's.
+These classes should go into the directory ./src/test/java/ca/uqam/info/mgl7460.
+Note that:
+    a.  if you don't supply the Java classes, Cucumber will tell you which steps are missing, and will propose a code template for you
+    b.
+(For the time being) You should group all the methods corresponding to a feature in the same Java class.
+If you spread the code in separate Java classes, you don't know which order the classes will be loaded, instantiated, and executed.

 ## Get the code